MikeSchulze/gdUnit4/_asserts/assert-array.md

 ### contains_exactly_in_any_order
-Verifies that the current Array contains exactly only the given values and nothing else, in any order.
+Verifies that the current Array contains exactly only the given values and nothing else, in any order.<br>
+The values are compared by deep parameter comparision, for object reference compare you have to use [contains_same_exactly_in_any_order](/gdUnit4/asserts/assert-array/#contains_same_exactly_in_any_order).<br>
+For more details about comparision works see [How GdUnit Asserts compares Objects](/gdUnit4/asserts/index/#how-gdunit-asserts-compares-objects)
 {% tabs assert-array-contains_exactly_in_any_order %}
 {% tab assert-array-contains_exactly_in_any_order GdScript %}
 ```ruby